Voyeurism: United States

 In the United States, criminal voyeurism statutes arise from laws and legal principles that protect private activities from unlawful intrusion.
 They are specific to unlawful, unconsented surreptitious surveillance, recordings, and broadcasts.
 They involve places and times when a person has a reasonable expectation of privacy and a reasonable supposition they are not being photographed, filmed or observed by any form of recording or broadcast device.
 These statutes often also criminalize the broadcast, dissemination, publication, or selling of recordings.

 Video voyeurism is an offense in at least twelve states.
 The case that led to the criminalisation of video voyeurism has been made into a television movie called Video Voyeur.

 Saudi Arabia

 Saudi Arabia banned the sale of camera phones nationwide in April 2004, but reversed the ban in December 2004.

+South Korea

 Some countries, such as South Korea and Japan, require all camera phones sold in their country to make a clearly audible sound whenever a picture is being taken.
 In South Korea, specialty teams have been set up to regularly check places like bathrooms and change-rooms for hidden cameras known as "molka".